 Sheri Benning

-Poems from Field Requiem appeared in The Paris Review, PN Review, The Times Literary Supplement, Poetry Review, Brick, Prairie Fire, The Manchester Review and Grain Magazine.
-Field Requiem was a finalist for The League of Canadian Poets' Pat Lowther Memorial Award.
+Sheri Benning’s most recent collection of poetry, Field Requiem, was published by Carcanet Press in 2021.
+Poems from Field Requiem appeared in The Forward Book of Poetry 2023, The Paris Review, PN Review, The Times Literary Supplement, Poetry Review, and Brick, among other places.
+Field Requiem was shortlisted for The Derek Walcott Prize for Poetry and the Pat Lowther Memorial Award.

 Sheri grew up on a farm in central Saskatchewan, Treaty 6 Territory.
 She completed a PhD at the University of Glasgow and currently lives in Saskatoon where she teaches.